-- Encourage modulation, tactility, silhouette and human scale in relation to built form and streetscape design. - Maintain and reinforce the character of both Ainslie Avenue and Limestone Avenue and the wider landscape setting of the National Capital. - Ensure that future indirect and direct impacts of the adjacent proposed major infrastructure alignment are considered in site layout and building design. - Provide allowance for buildings with an appropriate scale in relation to adjacent residential development and community facilities along Limestone Avenue. - Provide a wide range of affordable and sustainable housing choices that meet changing household and community needs. - Apply best practice building and environmentally sustainable design, detailing and servicing strategies to minimize environmental impact in construction and for the life of the development. - Maintain and enhance environmental amenity and undertake development using best practiceenvironmentally sustainable development principles
+- Ensure that a high level of amenity is provided in site layout and urban design. - Ensure that noise impacts are mitigated through appropriate building design, materials and construction. - Encourage building design that exhibits excellence in architecture, landscape architecture and urban design and demonstrate sustainable features through the use of high quality and durable materials. - Enhance the character of Limestone Avenue as a Main Avenue of the National Capital and recognize its importance as one of the main approaches to the Australian War Memorial and Anzac Parade. - Encourage modulation, tactility, silhouette and human scale in relation to built form and streetscape design. - Maintain and reinforce the character of both Ainslie Avenue and Limestone Avenue and the wider landscape setting of the National Capital. - Ensure that future indirect and direct impacts of the adjacent proposed major infrastructure alignment are considered in site layout and building design. - Provide allowance for buildings with an appropriate scale along Limestone Avenue. - Provide a wide range of affordable and sustainable housing choices that meet changing household and community needs. - Apply best practice building and environmentally sustainable design, detailing and servicing strategies to minimize environmental impact in construction and for the life of the development - Maintain and enhance environmental amenity and undertake development using environmentally sustainable development principles